saurabh-kud/sms-management/README.md

 # go to sms-management directory
 $ cd sms-management

-# change .env.example to .env and put your own credential for teligram token and chat id if you don't provide then it just not send messages
+# change .env.example to .env and put your own credential for teligram token and chat id if you don't provide then it will not send alert messages
 $ .env.example --> .env

 # run docker compose